michibo/amplitrop/README.md

 # amplitrop

+This repository contains accompanying software to the paper 'Tropicalized quantum field theory and global tropical sampling' by Michael Borinsky.

 Installation
 --

 To download, compile and run the code, git and a C++ compiler are needed.

-To download the repository run
+To download the repository, run

 ``git clone https://github.com/michibo/amplitrop.git``